Vaccines are our best hope to move beyond the COVID-19 pandemic. A COVID vaccine is available for children age 5 and up, and

 For kids age 5 years or older who have weakened immune systems, a third dose is

 recommended as part of the primary series.
 The third dose is to help them develop as much protection as possible against SARS-CoV-2, the virus that causes COVID-19.

-Once a vaccine is approved, health authorities, including the U.S. Centers for Disease Control and Prevention and the AAP, will recommend when and how children should get it.
-However, each state's government decides which vaccines are required for school entry.
+Once a vaccine is approved, health authorities, including the CDC and the AAP, recommend when and how children should get it.
+However, each state's government decides which vaccines are required for

 In the meantime, make sure your children are